nodejs/node/doc/api/n-api.md

 Unless for reasons discussed in [Object Lifetime Management][], creating a handle and/or callback scope inside the function body is not necessary.

+Since these functions may be called while the JavaScript engine is in a state where it cannot execute JavaScript code, some Node-API calls may return `napi_pending_exception` even when there is no exception pending.

+Change History:

+* experimental (`NAPI_EXPERIMENTAL` is defined):

+  Node-API calls made from a finalizer will return `napi_cannot_run_js` when the JavaScript engine is unable to execute JavaScript, and will return `napi_exception_pending` if there is a pending exception.

 #### `napi_async_execute_callback`